Trump pushes the bounds of his power

 "While there is a debate about how effective he is or whether its bold versus tyrannical, his rhetoric should be a cause for concern," Julian Zelizer, a professor of history and public affairs at Princeton University, said in an email.
 "His ongoing accusations about top law enforcement officials and his claims that they are guilty of things like treason goes beyond what any liberal or conservative should accept."

-Zelizer noted his allegations are made without producing evidence and that Trump uses the standing of his office to put them into the public discussion.
+Zelizer noted that Trump's allegations are made without producing evidence and that he uses the standing of his office to put them into the public discussion.

 It remains to be seen what comes of the Barr investigation into the investigators.